What every best Ranges has:

 The range excels particularly at stovetop cooking, experts say.
 Perten calls it "the star of the show" thanks to its lightning-fast boil times and great heat distribution.
 The range has five heating zones -- one of which is a warming zone -- with pan-size detection sensors to ensure that energy output is tailored to each pot or pan.

 While everyone agrees that the stovetop is terrific, we found more divergence when it came to the convection oven.
-In one test, the Kenmore is said to provide "impressive baking and broiling."
-Perten agrees when it comes to broiling, but not so much when it comes to baking.
+Consumer Reports says that the oven "offers impressive baking and broiling," though gives it only its second highest grade in those measures.
+Perten is also impressed when it comes to broiling, but not so much when it comes to baking.
 Cakes came out well enough -- near perfect, in fact, but, "our cookie tests left something to be desired," she said.
 Perten adds that while the "oven isn't at all awful," some serious bakers might find it to be disappointing.